phantasma-io-archive/Phantasma-Godot/README.md

 # Support & Contact

-If you run into issues or have questions, feel free to open an issue or contact YourEmail@example.com.
+If you run into issues or have questions, feel free to open an issue or join the <a href="https://t.me/phantasma_io">Phantasma Telegram</a>.

 Happy developing, and enjoy the power of Phantasma in the Godot Engine!